Simon-Cheek/startup/README.md

 - **Frontend calls 3rd party Endpoints**: The third party API that I used is on the BACKEND (Index.js) for security reasons.
 I use an API key to access.
 The 3rd Party API provides stock prices for FAANG Companies (on the Front/Login page).
 I created my own endpoint to host the API and then call it from my front end.
 (Finnhub API)
 - **Backend Provides Service Endpoints**: Success!
 Full CRUD Functionality is given through custom api endpoints (GET, PATCH, DELETE, POST)
 - **Your Frontend calls your Service Endpoints**: Success!
 Fetch is all over the place, sometimes using async and sometimes using .then

+### Login Deliverable:

+- **Supports New User Registration**: Success!
+Register.JS handles logic as well as backend/database!
+- **Supports Existing User Authentication**: Success!
+Users log in on main page and can log out on their profile!
+- **Stores App Data in MongoDB**: Utilizes MongoDB Atlas to store user and goal data in objects
+- **Stores Authentication Data (Credentials) in MongoDB**: Success!
+Stores user info and encrypted passwords in DB
+- **Restricts App Functionality Based upon Login**: Success!
+Forces users to login to view any page and interact with app